Endogenizing the Cost Parameter in Cournot Oligopoly: The Model

-the expectation taken with respect to the distribution of $\alpha$.
-To proceed with the formal two-stage game model, we recall that both the production/inventory capacities $T_1$ and $T_2$ of the retailers and the distribution of the demand parameter $\alpha$ are common knowledge of the three market participants.
-We then have, \begin{itemize}[leftmargin=0cm,itemindent=.5cm,labelwidth=\itemindent,labelsep=0cm, align=left] \item[\textbf{Complete Information Case: }]The demand parameter $\alpha$ is realized and observed by both the supplier and the retailers\footnote{Of course, this means that there is no randomness in $\alpha$, so the description of $\alpha$ as a random variable is redundant in the complete information case.
+To proceed with the formal two-stage game model, we recall that both the production/inventory capacities $T_1$ and $T_2$ of the retailers and the distribution of the demand parameter $\alpha$ are common knowledge to the three market participants.
+We then have, \begin{itemlist} \item \textbf{Complete Information Case:} The demand parameter $\alpha$ is realized and observed by both the supplier and the retailers\footnote{Of course, this means that there is no randomness in $\alpha$, so the description of $\alpha$ as a random variable is redundant in the complete information case.
 We use it just to give a common formal description of both the complete and the incomplete information case.}.
 Then, at stage 1, the supplier fixes his profit margin $r$ and hence his price $w$.
 His strategy set and payoff function are given by \eqref{4} and \eqref{5}.
 At stage 2, based on the value of $w$, each competing retailer chooses the quantity $Q_i, i=1,2$ that he will release to the market by determining how much quantity $t_i$ he will draw (at zero cost) from his inventory $T_i$ and how much additional quantity $q_i$ he will order (at price $w$) from the supplier.
-The strategy sets and payoff functions of the retailers are given by \eqref{2} and \eqref{3} respectively. \item[\textbf{Incomplete Information Case: }]At stage 1, the supplier chooses $r$ without knowing the true value of $\alpha$.
-His strategy set remains the same but his payoff function is now given by \eqref{6}.
-After $r$ and hence $w=r+c$ is fixed, the demand parameter $\alpha$ is realized and along with the price $w$ is observed by the retailers.
-Then we proceed to stage 2, which is identical to that of the Complete Information Case. \item[All ] the above are assumed to be common knowledge of the three players. \end{itemize}
+The strategy sets and payoff functions of the retailers are given by \eqref{strategy} and \eqref{3}, respectively. \item\textbf{Incomplete Information Case:} At stage 1, the supplier chooses $r$ without knowing the true value of $\alpha$.
+His strategy set remains the same, but his payoff function is now given by \eqref{6}.
+After $r$, and hence $w=r+c$, are fixed, the demand parameter $\alpha$ is realized, and along with the price $w$ is observed by the retailers.
+Then we proceed to stage 2, which is identical to that of the Complete Information Case. \end{itemlist} All the above are assumed to be common knowledge of the three players.